sheppy/mercenary-strike-force/design/backlog.md

 ----
 * grunt task to make assets in to a sprite
   * Use https://github.com/Ensighten/grunt-spritesmith to make the tilemap
-* Render only the viewport area of a map
 * List some renderable types of Components
   * RenderableText
   * RenderableRect